Inspect Water Hoses For Washer Machine.

-- Inspect your main water shut off valve.
-Make sure it is functioning safely and erveryone knows where the valve is in case of an emergency.
+Water from a burst hose will spill out around 650 gallons per hour (or six gallons per minute).
+Inspect your main water shut off valve and washer valves.
+Make sure it is functioning safely and everyone knows where the main water valve is in case of an emergency.

 - Studies show failure rates increase significantly in hoses that are more than five years old.

 - The average age of failed hoses was 8.7 years.

 - 80% of hoses fail within 10 years.

 Automatic washing machine water shutoff valve with leak sensor.

 If it is time to upgrade your washer water shutoff valve you can protect against catastrophic water damage from a burst inlet hose connected to a washing machine in use or unattended.
 The valve senses when the washing machine is on or off, and then opens or closes the hot and cold inlet valves as needed to allow or prevent water from flowing to the washer.
 Call PDM for shutoff valve options.